ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 But ruined AES crypto performance is not the only reason why a 64-bit userland sucks on RPi Zero 2.
 The device has only 512 MB RAM that is shared between the primary OS (ThreadX) and any secondary OS like Linux.
 Processes/services built for 64-bit have a *much much larger* memory footprint compared to the standard Raspberry Pi OS (which is _not_ just 32-bit but specifically built for ARMv6!
 Please keep this in mind when you read somewhere on the Internet about '32-bit vs. 64-bit' and folks run their comparisons on an RPi).

 As a rule of thumb any process needs almost twice as much memory in 64-bit mode compared to 32-bit.
 You can see your Zero 2 swapping all day long running a 64-bit userland while everything runs off RAM smoothly with 32-bit.
-Your 64-bit apps are handled by the `oom-killer` (a daemon killing processes that need 'too much RAM') while they will happily do what they should when running a 32-bit OS.
+Your 64-bit apps are handled by the `oom-killer` (a process killing other processes that need 'too much RAM') while they will happily do what they should when built for 32-bit.
 If you build a cluster out of Raspberries and your processes are memory constrained, then you'll need almost twice as much cluster nodes (RPi thingies to be bought and powered) when running 64-bit compared to standard userland.

-And no, 64-bit is not faster.
-Only some weird benchmarks show higher scores (sysbench or Phoronix stuff that benefits from totally different `CFLAGS` here or there).
+And no, 64-bit is not faster in general.
+Mostly some weird benchmarks show higher scores (sysbench or Phoronix stuff that benefits from totally different `CFLAGS` here or there).

 Why no 64-bit numbers from Zero 2?
 Since a waste of time and numbers already exist (see RPi 4 scores above from sbc-bench results list or this [Github issue](https://github.com/armbian/build/issues/645) showing the horrible memory requirements when running 64-bit userland).